isomerpages/nlb-IOHA2020/_programme/1-call-for-paper-workshop-proposals.md

 You can propose either 1) a paper, 2) a poster, or 3) an audio-visual presentation.
 Please read the instructions below before making a proposal and submitting your abstract.

 Please note that each individual may only submit one solo-authored paper, poster or audio-visual presentation proposal, but additional co-authored proposals can also be submitted.
 If more than one solo-authored paper is received by the same author, the last submitted proposal will be considered for acceptance.

+We would appreciate it if Spanish submissions could come with an English translation.

 ### To propose a paper or a poster: